-Context-based carbon metric
+Context-based carbon metric (for businesses)

 Our context-based carbon metric (first piloted with Ben & Jerry's in 2006) measures the greenhouse gas emissions of a company against reduction targets specified in the IPCC RCP 2.6 mitigation scenario.
 The IPCC scenario allocates reduction burdens unevenly throughout the world according to where emitters are located and the development status of the economies involved.
 Thus, the IPCC scenario is equity-sensitive.

 Context-based waste metric

 Our context-based waste metric was first developed in 2012 and measures the volume of municipal solid wastes (MSW) a company sends to landfills against a reduction target of zero waste by 2022 and a baseline year of 2008.
 Users of this metric can easily substitute baseline years and target dates of their own choosing.